survivejs/react-book/manuscript/12_authoring_libraries.md

 [npm](https://www.npmjs.com/) is one of the reasons behind the popularity of Node.js.
 Even though it was used initially for managing back-end packages, it has become increasingly popular for front-end usage as well.
 As you saw in the earlier chapters, it is easy to consume npm packages through Webpack.

-Eventually you may want to author packages of your own.
+Eventually, you may want to author packages of your own.
 Publishing one is relatively easy.
 There are a lot of smaller details to know, though.
 This chapter goes through those so that you can avoid some of the common problems.

 ## Anatomy of a npm Package

-Most of the available npm packages are small and include just a select few files such as:
+Most of the available npm packages are small and include just a select few files, such as:

 * *index.js* - On small projects it's enough to have the code at the root.
 On larger ones you may want to start splitting it up further.
 * *package.json* - npm metadata in JSON format
 * *README.md* - README is the most important document of your project.
 It is written in Markdown format and provides an overview.
 For simple projects the whole documentation can fit there.
 It will be shown at the package page at *npmjs.com*.
 * *LICENSE* - You should include licensing information within your project.
 You can refer to it from *package.json*.

-In larger projects you may find the following:
+In larger projects, you may find the following:

 * *CONTRIBUTING.md* - A guide for potential contributors.
 How should the code be developed and so on.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do major API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history, provided you write nice enough commits.